 Educational opportunities: Interns’ primary focus will be the farm, but there are many opportunities to learn and participate in initiatives to reduce food waste and increase access to food for all people.
-Interns will gain beginning-level knowledge and skills for small scale sustainable agriculture.
+Interns will gain beginning level knowledge and skills for small scale sustainable agriculture.
 Interns will gain experience and perspectives on other scales and approaches to agriculture through visits to area farms for gleaning and other activities.
-Interns will explore ideas and practices related to food access, food security and food sovereignty.
-They will have hands on involvement in community level strategies for diverting food waste for hunger relief, building food skills and food sovereignty.
+Interns will explore ideas and practices related to food access, food sovereignty and diverting food waste.
+They will have hands on involvement in community level strategies for diverting food waste for hunger relief, educating for food and growing skills and food sovereignty.
 They will further explore inter-organizational approaches to building community health and well-being.

 Skills desired: Interns are expected to have some knowledge of organic farming / sustainable agriculture but no prior experience is necessary.
 A strong interest in food production as it relates to food security, nutrition access and community building is preferable.
 Interns need to be friendly, have strong communication skills, be willing to interact with the public, and work with volunteers of all ages and abilities.
 Interns must possess a valid driver’s license and a good driving record.
 Interns must be able to lift 50 pounds.

 Food: Produce from the farm is available.
 Interns are encouraged to attend the weekly community lunch that is cooked at the farm.
 Interns are encouraged to use the food pantry as needed.
 Interns may use the kitchen facility at the farm when they are onsite as operations permit.

 Application: Applicants must provide contact information for three references, a cover letter, and a resume.
-Interview required and a farm visit strongly encouraged.
-Application materials should be submitted to Rachel Theo-Maurelli, Farm Manager: emailed to email@example.com or mailed to 192 Elephant Curve Rd., NW Floyd, VA 24091.
+Interview required and a site visit strongly encouraged.
+Application materials should be submitted to Rachel Theo-Maurelli, Assistant Director, emailed to email@example.com or mailed to 192 Elephant Curve Rd., NW Floyd, VA 24091.
 You may also make phone inquires at 540-745- 3898.